A Primer On Customer Acquisition And Retention Channels

 Just in the previous line, I mentioned about social proof.
 Influencer marketing makes good use of this tactic.
 Everyone has experts they look up to in their own domains.
 If done correctly, these influencers can bring you relatively better quality traffic than any other acquisition channel.

 The list can go on and on.
 But the purpose of this post is to have a clear understanding of what acquisition channels are and how they’re different from retention channels.
 For this purpose, I’ll keep to the ones I’ve mentioned above.
 Let’s now move on to retention channels.

 By far the most widely celebrated re-engagement channel, the roots of email have only grown deeper in the marketing ecosystem.
-The reason I consider emails as a pure retention channel is because prior to passing their email id to your business, the user has already visited your website and made themselves familiar with what you have to offer.
+The reason I consider emails as a pure retention channel is that prior to passing their email id to your business, the user has already visited your website and made themselves familiar with what you have to offer.

-By sharing their email id, they have given their consent on visiting your website again at a later time, provided you send them content of similar or increased value.
+By sharing their email id, they have given their consent on visiting your website again at a later time, provided you send them the content of similar or increased value.